cherryhill/accordion_menus/README.txt

 REQUIREMENTS
 ------------

-This module requires no modules outside of Drupal core.
+This module depends on jquery_ui_accordian (https://www.drupal.org/project/jquery_ui_accordion) module.

 INSTALLATION
 ------------

-Install the Accordion Menus module as you would normally install a contributed Drupal module.
+It has dependency on jquery_ui_accordian module, so please install jquery_ui and jquery_ui_accordian modules.
+Recommened to install the module using composer.
 Visit https://www.drupal.org/node/1897420 for further information.

 CONFIGURATION